InteropIO/finsemble-seed/src/samples/toolbar/README.md

 - [Finsemble Button](https://github.com/ChartIQ/finsemble-react-controls/tree/master/FinsembleButton)
 - [Finsemble Toolbar Seperator](https://github.com/ChartIQ/finsemble-react-controls/tree/master/FinsembleToolbarSeprator)

 The toolbar also includes an example of inserting a customized Finsemble Button control&mdash;the Workspace Launcher Button.
 The Workspace Launcher Button provides a way to switch to a specific workspace.
-It is built using the [Finsemble Button](https://github.com/ChartIQ/finsemble-react-controls/tree/master/FinsembleButton) control.
 The click event for the button dispatches a message to the [Workspace Management Menu](https://github.com/ChartIQ/finsemble-seed/tree/master/src/samples/workspaceManagementMenu) for switching workspaces.

 The toolbar supports a "right," "left," and "center" section and those are created based on the `align` property of the items on the toolbar.
 It then creates buttons for each config (see below for a sample config) item in the `menuItems` based on the `type` property.
 The currently created types are: